NC State Extension Publications

 Skip to Managing Genetic Contamination in Corn

 Genetic contamination of organic corn with genetically modified (GM) genes is a growing concern for organic producers.
 While corn pollen does not travel far in comparison to many other grass species, if temperature, humidity, and wind are favorable, corn pollen can travel thousands of feet.
-Research has indicated that cross-pollination between corn fields could be limited to 1 percent or less on a whole field basis by a separation distance of 660 feet and limited to 0.5 percent or less on a whole field basis by a separation distance of 984 feet.
-However, cross-pollination could not be limited to 0.1 percent consistently, even with isolation distances of 1,640 feet.
+Research has indicated that cross-pollination between corn fields could be limited to 1% or less on a whole-field basis by a separation distance of 660 feet and limited to 0.5% or less on a whole-field basis by a separation distance of 984 feet.
+However, cross-pollination could not be limited to 0.1% consistently, even with isolation distances of 1,640 feet.

 Organic certifying agencies and organic grain buyers will need to know how organic corn farmers avoided genetic contamination from neighboring GM corn crops.
-Some buyers (and all who ship products to Europe) will use a serological test that can detect a GM protein in the corn and will reject loads that are above a certain percentage.
-Contamination tolerance levels are 0.9 percent or less to still qualify as organic in the European Union.
-The United States does not have a set threshold of contamination tolerance for organic certification, but many buyers are establishing their own product thresholds.
+Some buyers (and all who ship products to Europe) will utilize a serological test that can detect a GM protein in the corn and will reject loads that are above a certain percentage.
+Contamination tolerance levels are 0.9% or less to still qualify as organic in the European Union.
+The United States does not have a set threshold of contamination tolerance for organic certification, but many buyers are establishing their own product threshold.

-To reduce genetic contamination, farmers must plan to spatially or temporally distance organic corn from conventionally grown corn.
-Organic corn should be planted at least 660 feet from any neighboring GM corn (or conventionally grown corn), if possible.
+To reduce genetic contamination, farmers must plan ahead to spatially or temporally distance organic corn from conventionally grown corn.
+If possible, organic corn should be planted at least 660 feet from any neighboring GM corn or conventionally grown corn.
 This may mean planning a rotation around what your neighbors are doing.
 If distance separation is not possible, another strategy is to plant later or earlier than your neighbors so that your corn is pollinating at a different time.
-A typical corn plant will shed pollen for five to six days; an entire field will usually complete pollen shed in 10 to 14 days.
-If a GM corn producing neighbor is planting a 110-day corn hybrid, the organic corn producer could plant a later maturity hybrid (say 118-day corn) 10 days after his neighbor has planted.
+A typical corn plant will shed pollen for five to six days; a whole field will usually complete pollen shed in 10 to 14 days.
+If a GM-corn-producing neighbor is planting a 110-day corn hybrid, the organic corn producer could plant a later maturity hybrid (such as 118-day corn) 10 days after the neighbor has planted.
 This would create a maturity separation of 18 days, leaving plenty of time for the neighbor’s GM corn to complete pollination.
 However, the organic producer must be careful not to confuse this temporal separation.
-If the neighbor is planting a later maturity variety (118-day), then the organic producer wanting temporal separation would also need to choose a later maturing variety (118-day or later) and plant at least two weeks later (pollination times could match if the organic producer chose an earlier maturing hybrid and planted later).
-Temporal separation strategies also must consider that rarely could the organic corn producer plant earlier than the GM corn producer because organic corn seed is untreated and susceptible to early-season diseases.
+If the neighbor is planting a later maturity (118-day) variety, the organic producer wanting temporal separation would also need to choose a later maturity variety (118-day or greater) and plant at least two weeks later (pollination times could match if the organic producer chose an earlier maturing hybrid and planted later).
+Temporal separation strategies also must take into account that rarely could organic corn be planted earlier than the GM corn as organic corn seed is untreated and thus susceptible to early season diseases.
 To significantly reduce any genetic contamination that may have occurred despite these measures, many farmers harvest the outside rows of their organic corn separately and sell it on the conventional market.
-The number of buffer rows needed depends on how susceptible the field was to cross-pollination contamination.
+The number of buffer rows needed depends on how susceptible the field is to cross-pollination contamination.

 Authors